jmkidd/dogmap/README.md

 ## Known issues and next steps

 * Automate QC stats on final cram
-* Calculate read depth at known variant sites and estimate X vs autosomes coverage
+* Calculate read depth at known variant sites and estimate X vs autosome coverage
-* Calculate IBS metric from collection of known samples, estimate sample sample identity
+* Calculate IBS metric from collection of known samples, estimate sample sample identity/breed assignment
-* Define known sites for use in sample variant calling (VQSR)
+* Define known sites for use in variant calling (VQSR)
-* Define known copy-number 2 regions for normalization in QuicK-mer2 and fastCN depth-of-coverage based pipeline
+* Define known copy-number 2 regions for normalization in QuicK-mer2 and fastCN depth-of-coverage based pipelines